-Deploy the vSAN Witness Host in a Third Location for an NSX-T Workload Domain Start the deployment of multiple availability zones by deploying the vSAN witness host as a virtual appliance in a third location, such as an instance of VMware Cloud Foundation in another region.
+Deploy the vSAN Witness Host in a Third Location for an NSX-T Workload Domain Start the deployment of multiple availability zones in the NSX-T workload domain by deploying the vSAN witness host as a virtual appliance in a third location, such as an instance of VMware Cloud Foundation in another region.

-Configure the Management Network on the vSAN Witness Host for an NSX-T Workload Domain After the initial boot, use the ESXi Direct Console User Interface (DCUI) to configure the management network on the appliance of the vSAN witness host in VMware Cloud Foundation.
+Configure the VLAN for the Management Network and Enable SSH on the vSAN Witness Host for an NSX-T Workload Domain After the initial start, use the ESXi Direct Console User Interface (DCUI) to configure the management network on the appliance of the vSAN witness host in VMware Cloud Foundation.

 Add the vSAN Witness Appliance as a Standalone Host to the NSX-T Workload Domain To use the witness appliance in the third location as a witness host for the vSAN stretched cluster in the NSX-T workload domain in VMware Cloud Foundation, you add the witness host as a standalone host in the vCenter Server instance for the workload domain.